smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ### Versions of platforms

-This proposal is about certifying of the current stable releases of Ubuntu, QNX, AGL for SDL to work on these platforms.
+This proposal is about certifying of the current long term supported releases of Ubuntu, QNX, AGL for SDL to work on these platforms.

 Current stable releases at the moment of proposal creation are:
  - Ubuntu - 16.04 (x64) default